 West Valley City is a larger medium-sized city located in the state of Utah.
 With a population of 136,208 people and 24 constituent neighborhoods, West Valley City is the second largest community in Utah.

-Unlike some cities, West Valley City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in West Valley City are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Valley City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, West Valley City is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in West Valley City who work in office and administrative support (19.08%), sales jobs (8.76%), and food service (6.33%).

 The per capita income in West Valley City in 2010 was $17,823, which is low income relative to Utah and the nation.
 This equates to an annual income of $71,292 for a family of four.
 However, West Valley City contains both very wealthy and poor people as well.